Amalprasad007/mcq/README.md

 Activate enviroment

-install requirements.txt using    pip install -r requirements.txt
+install requirements.txt using the command   pip install -r requirements.txt

-run the project    python manage.py runserver
+run the project using the command python manage.py runserver